argonautproject/questionnaire/source/pages/_includes/q-intro.md

   - Including standardized concepts like [LOINC]
 - Answers
   - T/F, multiple choice (Including standardized concepts like LOINC)
-  - hort answer, narrative, etc
+  - Short answer, narrative and other answer types.

-- Provisions for scoring of answers
+- Provisions for

-  - Textual based description how to calculate the total scores
+  - Associating numeric scores for each group of questions or each question or each answer choice.
+(How to calculate the total scores can be described as provider instructions )
-  - Associated scores for each question-answer/answer choice
-- Other Details like whether required or not, Provider instructions hidden or not, etc.
+  -  Whether the question is required
+  -  Whether the answer choice is excludes other choices ( for example, a choice of 'none of the above').
+  -  Whether the item (for example, provider instructions is hidden)
+  -  Indication for how much time is allowed for the questionnaire, group of questions or each question.

 ### Mandatory Data Elements and Terminology

 The following data-elements are mandatory:

 **Each Questionnaire must have:**

 1. An absolute URI that is used to identify this assessment form when it is referenced by a response (required by SDC )
 1. A human friendly title